Siphoin/Nagatoro-Novel-Game/Assets/SNEngine/Source/SNEngine/Editor/SNILSystem/README.md

 ## Function System

-The system supports functions with proper body creation and connection:
+The system supports functions with proper body creation and connection.
+Functions can be defined anywhere in the file and are available throughout that same file once registered during compilation.

 ### Defining Functions
 ```